nad2040/cs631apue-notes/week07.md

   I'll consult the manpage at some point.

 Please note any particular (sub)topics or aspects of this week's materials that you would like me to revisit in class:

+---

+rc is run configuration.

+/etc/rc.d

+init reads /etc/ttys to determine which terminal to use.

+getty gets the actual terminal.

+pluggable auth module (PAM)

+ldap sends hash over the wire
+with ldap you likely use kerberos

+/etc/gettytab shows the types of terminals you can talk to.

+SIGWINCH - resized terminal window

+user can only send a signal to a process owned by user. except signal 0 to check if the pid is valid.